return to home page

 We were a mixture of a group, for this hike we joined Tom and Rita and their wayward hiking group, there were four of them and three of us.
 We did function well and there was no problem.

-In the morning we tackled the that some of us took. big hike, it took us along the stream and up the mountain.
+In the morning we tackled the big hike, it took us along the stream and up the mountain.
 Lovely country to walk through.
 The path was easy enough, just a few stretches with rocks and stones making waking a bit difficult.
 Frans tried to help by kicking a rock off the path now and then.
 But we need lots of Frans's to make a significant difference.

 From the top of the shoulder down to the Wilge river and a well deserved mid-morning break.
 Soon after that we had a split in the party, The real hikers went straight to take in a loop which would eventually bring them back to the short cut.
 Us, was Rita, Jenny and me.
 We had lunch at the cross road where we expected to meet up again.
 But they took too long and we marched off again.